marushkevych/marushkevych.github.io/_posts/2016-04-17-jekyll-stupid-bug.md

 ---
 layout: post
-title:  Jekyll's stupid permalink date bug
+title:  Jekyll has stupid permalink date bug
 subtitle:  but they think its a feature?!
 date:   2016-04-17
 categories: jekyll